TheArturthur/CoppermindScraper/Cosmere/Scadrial.md

 |**System**|[[Scadrian system\|Scadrian system]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

-  The planetary symbol for Scadrial under Harmony, which is also the Allomantic symbol for harmonium.
-Under the Final Empire, the Allomantic symbol for steel was used.
 > [!warning] This page or section contains spoilers for *[[Isles of the Emberdark\|Isles of the Emberdark]]*!This may include worldbuilding details or key plot elements from this book.
 If you don't want to see this information, consider using the Time Machine.

 > [!info] This page or section needs to be updated with new information for *[[The Bands of Mourning\|The Bands of Mourning]]*, *[[The Lost Metal\|The Lost Metal]]*, *[[The Sunlit Man\|The Sunlit Man]]*, *[[Wind and Truth\|Wind and Truth]]*, and *[[Isles of the Emberdark\|Isles of the Emberdark]]*!Be aware that in its current state, it may not include all additional content yet.